A Radical Life: 5 Life Lessons

 Remember that, even though we may be loved by many people in this world, like our friends and family, the most important person for you to be loved by is YOU.
 Some people can spend their lives being the most critical on themselves, more than they would ever a friend or family member.
 The truth is that all of us can be that way.
 Just remember to show yourself some compassion.

 We all make mistakes or misjudgments.
 Our brains have a bias trap.
-They make mistakes, forget, and ignore things, which cloud judgements.
+They make mistakes, forget, focus on or ignore things, which cloud judgements.
 However, it is from within the uniqueness of our brains that stories, books, insight, and leadership come.
-Trust and Love trigger growth, development, creativity, and outwardly propagate your gifts.
+Trust and love trigger growth, development, creativity, and outwardly propagate your gifts.

 The springtime (my favorite time of year) is an excellent example for us of growth.
 It is fascinating to see how suddenly the plant shoots grow and flowers blossom.
 Botanists, gardeners, and nature-lovers alike know that it is a combination of warmer temperatures, the right amount of sunlight and water, and the right soil.
 I like to think that maybe its also a little bit of “love” and “trust” that transforms the plant from a dormant state to taking a chance to grow.